 - 1. Avoid bare legs unless your skirt length is mid-calf or longer and you are certain the audience's eyes are not at ankle level.

 - 2. No bare feet or bare ankles

+- 3. Matching dress socks must be worn.

-- 3. No white socks.
+- 4. No white socks.